-The agency currently offers more than 150 manufacturing jobs in its Industrial and Sewing Centers and the majority of employees filling those positions are visually impaired.
-The Industrial & Sewing Centers, a 50,000-square-foot plant and warehouse, produce items for a wide variety of military, federal, state and commercial customers.
-Since nearly 80 percent of local visually impaired individuals are either not gainfully employed or have very limited work experience, an extensive training program and a non-traditional approach is required before a client may become employed in the Industrial and Sewing Centers.
+The Dallas Lighthouse currently offers more than 150 manufacturing jobs in its Industrial, Sewing and Fulfillment Centers and the majority of employees filling those positions are visually impaired.
+The Industrial & Sewing Centers, a 50,000-square-foot plant and warehouse, produce items for a wide variety of military, federal, state, and commercial customers.
+Since nearly 70 percent of local visually impaired individuals are either not gainfully employed or have very limited work experience, an extensive training program and a non-traditional approach is required before a client may become employed in the Manufacturing Centers.

 Our guiding principle is the belief that with the proper knowledge, training, experience and motivation, individuals who are visually impaired can competitively perform in a manufacturing position and retain long-term gainful employment.